-The History of a True Vermont Bank
+The History of Our Vermont Community Bank

 Community National Bank was organized in 1851 as the Peoples Bank, and was subsequently reorganized as the National Bank of Derby Line in 1865.
 In 1975, the bank acquired the Island Pond National Bank and changed its name to Community National Bank.